jprivet-dev/jprivet-dev/README.md

 ## My notes

-* [memos](https://github.com/jprivet-dev/memos) - Listing de mes mémos, tips et autres (PHP, Symfony, Asciidoctor, ...)
+* [memos](https://github.com/jprivet-dev/memos) - Listing of my memos, tips and others (PHP, Symfony, Asciidoctor, ...).
+Some of them in French.

 ## Other stable projects